theryecatcher/chirper/README.md

 src/github.com/theryecatcher/chirper/cmd/backendUsrD/backendUsrD
 sudo src/github.com/theryecatcher/chirper/cmd/web/web
 ```

+For killing any of the nodes or daemons just run the commands in kill.txt.

 As seen above the commands start the daemons and also the main web application.
 Until this is hosted it is configured to run on localhost.